Co-Designed Architectures for Modular Superconducting Quantum Computers: Motivation

 \subsection{Impact of Topology on Data Movement}

-We have transpiled several quantum benchmarks onto the set of 16-qubit topologies and observed the required $\sw$ gates for data movement, independent of basis gate, in Figure~\ref{fig:motivation-topology}.
-Even from these smaller width circuit benchmarks the disadvantage of Heavy-Hex and Hex-Lattice become quickly apparent.
-Differentiating the other topologies is more difficult, although Hypercube shows advantages on QV and QAOA, in particular.
+We have transpiled several quantum benchmarks onto the set of 84-qubit topologies and observed the rqeuierd $\sw$ gates induced for data movement, independent of choice of basis gate, showin in Fig.~\ref{fig:motivation-topology-scaled}.Like before, Hex-Lattice and Heavy-Hex perform poorly in important benchmarks such as QV and QAOA.

-\begin{observation} Richer topologies with more connections in qubit neighborhoods can make non-trivial improvements even for small numbers of qubits.
-Or to say this another way, highly restricted topologies like Heavy-Hex show significant degradations for near-term scaling algorithms. \end{observation}

-Next, we repeat transpilation on 84-qubit topologies shown in Figure~\ref{fig:motivation-topology-scaled}.
-Like before, Hex-Lattice and Heavy-Hex perform poorly in important benchmarks such as QV and QAOA.
 Unlike in the smaller problem sizes where the Square-Lattice is harder to distinguish from the richer topologies, it tends to follow trends of the hex configurations as the size scales.
 Only hypercube performs the best as size scales.
 Interestingly, while it does not dramatically reduce total $\sw$s for QFT, it scales comparatively better for critical path $\sw$s.
 On average for an 80-qubit QAOA circuit, Heavy-Hex required $1.92\times$, $1.53\times$, and $2.83\times$ critical path $\sw$s more than Square-Lattice, Lattice+AltDiagonals, and Hypercube, respectively.
 This clearly demonstrates the need for richer topologies when scaling QC sizes.

-\begin{observation} Richer mesh topologies generally scale better than sparse meshes.
-However, topologies that prioritize reducing connectivity everywhere rather than dense neighborhoods of connectivity are more tolerant to scaling. \end{observation}
+\begin{observation} Unsurprisingly, topologies with higher connectivity generally scale better than sparse meshes.
+However, topologies that prioritize reducing distance everywhere rather than dense neighborhoods of connectivity, i.e. avoiding bottlenecks of data movement, are more tolerant to scaling. \end{observation}